new "permanent" dll injection option survives reboots

 called on your hook DLL.

-rewritten dll injection technique (for newly created processes)
+new optional dll injection technique (for newly created processes)

 Although the madCodeHook 3.x injection technique (for newly created processes)